kiniry/objective-c/s093030/assignment2/README.txt

 declaration, since inheritance is declared in the header file and not the implementation file.
 Examples of inheritance is given in the Citizen and NoblePerson header files.

+An important note is that if a class wants to invoke a class method it can do so in two ways:

+[[self class] myMethod];

+or

+[ClassType myMethod];

+The subtle difference is that the former approach supports inheritance, i.e. a subclass will have its implementation of myMethod invoked.
+The latter approach will always invoke the class method on ClassType disregarding any subtypes implementation.

 ---------- Logging ----------
 The Foundation framework has NSLog-method which prints debug messages to